Φ-Geo Group

 Dr. Katherine Valde

-Katherine Website Katherine Valde is an Assistant Professor of Philosophy at Wofford College.
-She works primarily in the philosophy science and philosophy of biology, including a specific interest in the relationship between fossil and molecular clocks in the measurement of geologic time.
+Katherine Website Katherine Valde is an Assistant Professor of Philosophy at Loyola University, Chicago.
+She works primarily in the philosophy science, philosophy of biology, and historical sciences, including a specific interest in the relationship between fossil and molecular clocks in the measurement of geologic time.
 (She pronounces her last name ‘Vahl-Dee’.)

 Sarah Black